Genetic Treatments for Acne

 The goal of genetic treatment

 The aim of genetic treatment is to add missing genes or to fix abnormal genes that underlie a disease.
 Ideally, this should restore the body's ability to make key proteins so that the body functions correctly and becomes healthy again.
-Now let's get into the deeper science of exactly how this is done.

 The history of genetic treatment